 Actually, a long-time friend of ours who is now with Jesus used to say there were five steps to the inductive process: observation, observation, observation, then interpretation and application.
 We can get very lazy in the observation part.
 We begin to read into the Scriptures what we want to see there instead of making sure we see what IS there.

-Not liking what it says about any particular issue does not give us license to change it to be more comfy for everyone to accept.
+Not liking what it says about any particular issue does not give us license change it to make it easier for everyone to accept.

 I don’t know about you, but I want to make sure I am basing my faith on what IS in God’s Word, not something I have heard before and not something I am imagining to be there.
-So, approach the Bible as sufficient, not needing our “improvement.”
+So approach the Bible as sufficient, not needing your “improvement.”

 The third way to tame the dragon is discern what we read and hear by comparing it with the complete revelation of God’s Word (the whole Bible).
+I covered that in the first article.
 We can’t extract pieces of it (that is, a verse or group of verses) and build our foundation on that.
 Nor should we build our faith on experiences and feelings.